relevvo/relevvo-test/README.md

 You've chosen Python as your programming language choice and one day I confront you with the dismissive comment: Python is a slow language.
 It is not even a real programming language.
 Golang is so much better.
 It is compiled and executes much faster.
 Let's switch over.

-This is a fun question, and please treat it as such.

 Without being disresepctul or adversarial, please defend your choice.
 Try and frame it as an optimisation rather than a right v/s wrong choice.
 And feel free to point to real life examples and online commentary to illustrate that.

 Present a short written answer for this and prepare some thoughts for a verbal discussion.